Fiend-Star/twitch-vod-transcriber-cuda/README.md

 - 🐳 Can be built and run directly using docker on host
 - 🚀 Uses Deno for a modern runtime

+## 🎙️ Multi-Speaker Annotation

+This project includes speaker diarization using PyAnnote to identify different speakers in the transcript.
+This feature:

+- Automatically identifies and labels different speakers in the audio
+- Integrates speaker labels into the transcript (e.g., "[SPEAKER_1]: Hello!")
+- Enhances readability by distinguishing between different people speaking

+### Requirements for Speaker Diarization

+To use the speaker diarization feature, you need:

+1. A HuggingFace account and authentication token
+2. Add your token to the `HUGGINGFACE_TOKEN` environment variable in your `.env` file

+You can get a HuggingFace token by:
+1. Creating an account at [huggingface.co](https://huggingface.co)
+2. Going to your profile settings → Access Tokens
+3. Creating a new token with read permissions

+Without a valid token, the system will fall back to standard transcription without speaker identification.

+**Note:** Speaker identification is not 100% accurate and may occasionally misattribute speech, especially in recordings with background noise, overlapping speech, or similar-sounding speakers.

 ## 🚀 Getting Started

 ### Prerequisites